PromyLOPh/guix-hpc-website/posts/gnu-guix-1.0.0-released.md

 ## For scientists

-  - *Reproducibility* and *transparency.* Guix combines the flexibility and transparency of “package-centered” like [Anaconda](https://anaconda.org) or [Spack](https://spack.io), along with the reproducibility of “container-based solutions” such as [Docker](https://www.docker.com/) or
+  - *Reproducibility* and *transparency.* Guix combines the flexibility and transparency of package managers like [Anaconda](https://anaconda.org) or [Spack](https://spack.io), along with the reproducibility of “container-based solutions” such as [Docker](https://www.docker.com/) or